Franchising for Veterans in 2016

 Franchisors believe that veterans make for great franchisees for several reasons.
 Many of the factors that made veterans excel within the military environment make them ideal for franchisees.
-The world of franchising represents a compromise between the self-start world of entrepreneurship and the ability to follow a set of instructions and fit within a template.
-The ideal franchisee is someone who can take orders and work within the box and the model provided by the franchisor, but who can also effectively lead a team and manage others while motivating.
-Veterans have experience with making decisions on their feet with limited information and they are able to avoid spending too much time second guessing their decisions.
-At the same time, veterans have training and experience with adapting to change quickly when necessary.
-Adaptability is key in veterans’ ability to learn new skills quickly, which is something they’re taught in military training along with leadership -- a necessary skill to have for franchisees to have.
-The list goes on regarding why so many franchisors love to have veterans as franchisees.
+The world of franchising represents a marriage between the self-start world of entrepreneurship and the rigorous discipline needed to follow a set of instructions and execute on a proven plan.
+The ideal franchisee is someone who can take direction and work within guidelines provided by the franchisor, but who can also effectively lead a team and get things done.

-Perseverance is another quality veterans are known to have in abundance that is extremely useful in the world of franchising.
-The road to running successful franchise involves having a long term plan, and hewing close to the plan, even when there are bumps along the way – neither a franchisee nor military leader can let minor setbacks get in the way of a longer-term goal.
+The road to running successful franchise involves having a long term plan, and hewing close to the plan, even when there are bumps along the way – neither a franchisee nor military personnel can let minor setbacks get in the way of a longer-term goal.
 In addition, veterans know how to rely on a support network, which is essential for franchise success.
 As veterans have learned to trust and rely on their fellow personnel, franchisees must lean on franchisors, fellow franchisees, employees, and others to shape their franchise.
-The importance of teamwork is imbued in former members of the military.

 These combinations of financial incentives are a great way for veterans to enter the franchise industry, where the skills and training they’ve gained through their experience in the military makes them uniquely qualified to run successful franchises.